What we do

 One SVN member gave tuition and support by email to the daughter of a missionary family in Spain to help her with IGCSE exams, following a short visit to meet her.

-SVN is developing links with other charities of similar philosophy and operating style, but which lack educational expertise.
+SVN is developing links with other charities of similar philosophy and operating style.
 This will enable joint projects to be arranged, adding an educational input to existing charitable work.
-Projects are currently being undertaken with Mission Direct and Links International, and we have completed a first project with Smile International.
+Projects have been undertaken, amongst others, with Mission Direct, Smile International and Overseas Missionary Fellowship.

 Increasing numbers of requests are made to SVN for help with Special Needs.
 Many volunteers have experience in teaching and training teachers of those with disabilities and learning difficulties of all kinds.
 Visits have been made to help schools train and equip classroom teachers, to support mission agencies and home schooling, as well as to develop school SN policies and curricula.